cosmos/sdk-tutorials/starport-blog/01-index.md

 After running the command and confirming it, you will see an object with “txhash” property with a value like `CA1491B39384A4F29E568F62B156E0F2D0601507EF499CE1B8F3930BAFE7F03C`.

-To verify that the transaction has been processed, open a browser and visit the following URL (make sure to replace `CA14...` with the value of your txhash):
+To verify that the transaction has been processed, open a browser and visit the following URL (make sure to replace `CA14...` with the value of your txhash but make sure to keep the `0x` prefix):

 ```
 http://localhost:26657/tx?hash=0xCA1491B39384A4F29E568F62B156E0F2D0601507EF499CE1B8F3930BAFE7F03C